How Much Caffeine in Decaf Coffee?

 However, today, decaf coffee manufacturers have switched to safer decaffeination methods, though many still use potent chemicals to strip away caffeine.
 This is usually what you find in cheap decaf coffees.
 Meanwhile, researchers have wondered whether any of coffee’s healthful compounds are lost along with the decaffeinated coffee process.

 So is decaf coffee bad for you?
 Is decaf coffee healthy?
+What is the solution if you are sensitive to caffeine?
 We talked to experts including William D. Ristenpart, Ph.D., a professor of chemical engineering at the University of California, Davis, and director of the UC Davis Coffee Center, to understand the facts about how decaf coffee is made and its health benefits.

 How Decaf Coffee is Made